RikvdPol/Programming1FinalAssignment/README.md

 well, but it is worthwile to connect a number to this.
 Two kinds of correlation plots are created, one using the standard pearson method and one using the spearman method. spearman was used because the data is non-linear.
 Therefore, pearson may not provide any significant information.

+After all the visualisations the chi2-test had been performed.
+This showed that the number of cancer incidents and the poverty probability are dependent on one another , but the exact relation still remains unclear.